24 June 2015 By Sam Duke

 Congratulations to Eliott upon finishing his level 2, we look forward to seeing his progress in the year's to come!

-If you would like to find out a bit more about how Eliott and the rest of the team create the finest looking aluminium structures, click here.
+Find out a bit more about how Eliott and the rest of the team create the finest looking aluminium structures.